 - Eldritch Location: Rock Bottom comes off as one.

 - Genius Loci: Even Rock Bottom's soil is different as it's capable of talking when SpongeBob picked up a handful of it.Pile of Soil: Would you (raspberry) mind (raspberry) putting me down?

 - Growling Gut: SpongeBob's stomach growls while he's waiting for the bus.
 He resolves to stay put until the bus comes, but then his stomach growls again.

 - Here We Go Again!: SpongeBob finally makes it back home, just as Patrick passes by on a bus to get him back.

-- Jerkass: The bus driver who throws SpongeBob and Patrick off his bus in Rock Bottom when they need his help to get back home.
+- The bus driver who throws SpongeBob and Patrick off his bus in Rock Bottom when they need his help to get back home.
 And this all because he had enough of being hit with SpongeBob's balloon.